 Mileage: 20-30 miles

-Bath is a stunning route down an old roman road, right into the centre of this beautiful city.
+The route to bath is stunning, down an old roman road leading right into the centre of this beautiful city.
 The Roman Baths, Jane Austen, the Georgian architecture including The Royal Crescent are unmissable, as is the shopping!
 Many will ride all the way back to the hotel in the support vehicle.

 Mileage: 20-40 miles

-After a later start, we travel to the National Trust owned Lacock we lunch and visit Lacock Abbey.
+After a later start, we travel through the South Cotswolds, and there is the option to visit the National Trust owned Lacock for lunch and to visit Lacock Abbey.
 We will then transfer guests to the nearest mainline railway station to enable quick and easy on-going travel (only 1 hour to London).

 Mileage: 20-25 miles